Interfacing a 16×2 LCD with Arduino – Beginner’s Guide

 10 kΩ potentiometer x1Amazon / AliExpress / Baggood

-Character LCDs are available in many different sizes (16×2 or 1602, 20×4 or 2004, etc.) but most of them use the same HD44780 parallel interface LCD controller from Hitachi.
-So you can easily modify the code a little bit and it would work for 20×4 LCD.
+Character LCDs are available in many different sizes (16×2 or 1602, 20×4 or 2004, etc.).
+Most of them use the same HD44780 parallel interface LCD controller from Hitachi.
+So you can easily modify the code slightly, and it will work with other LCDs.

 16x2 lcd pinout

-VDD/VCC & VSS : These two pins are for the power supply.
-You have to provide a 5v power supply through these two pins.
-Connect VDD/VCC to +ve end of the power supply and -ve end to VSS.
+VDD/VCC & VSS: These two pins are for the power supply.
+You have to provide a 5V power supply through these two pins.
+Connect VDD/VCC to the +ve end of the power supply and the -ve end to VSS.

-V0/VEE : This pin is for controlling the contrast of the LCD.
-Connect a variable 10 kΩ resistor to this pin.
+V0/VEE: This pin controls the contrast of the LCD.
+Connect a 10 kΩ variable resistor (potentiometer) to this pin.

-RS : Register select pin.
-Basic 16×2 character LCD has two types of register, command register, and data register.
-Logic 0 at pin RS selects command register and Logic 1 at pin RS selects data register.
-If we select the data register, input through the data line (D0-D7) will be treated as data to show in the display and when we select command register input will be treated as a command.
+RS: Register Select pin.
+The basic 16×2 character LCD has two types of registers: the command register and the data register.
+Logic 0 at RS selects the command register, and Logic 1 selects the data register.
+When the data register is selected, input from D0–D7 is treated as display data.
+When the command register is selected, the input is treated as a command.

 arduino lcd circuit diagram

-Connect the RS pin to Arduino pin no 2, R/W pin to ground, and EN pin to Arduino pin no 3.
+Then you have the three control pins: RS, R/W, and EN.
+Connect RS to Arduino pin 2, R/W to GND, and EN to Arduino pin 3.

-Note :- If you want to use the 8-bit mode simply connect the remaining four data pins i.e D0 to D3with four Arduino digital pins and change the code accordingly.
+Note:- If you want to use the 8-bit mode, simply connect the remaining four data pins (D0 to D3) to four Arduino digital pins and update the code accordingly.

-We are using Arduino LiquidCrystal Library to control our LCD.
-It is a great library to control LCD with an Arduino.
-And it comes pre-installed with Arduino IDE.
+We are using the Arduino LiquidCrystal library to control our LCD.
+It’s a great library for interfacing LCDs with Arduino and comes pre-installed with the Arduino IDE.

 #include <LiquidCrystal.h>